genestack/user-docs/docs/user-guide/doc-odm-user-guide/sharing.md

 ##  Changing Permissions Without Ownership

-Only the **study owner** can modify sharing permissions in ODM.
+Only the **study owner** can share/unshare study in ODM.
 At the moment, **changing the ownership of a study is not natively supported** through the user interface.

 However, this guide provides a soft workaround using administrative access.